slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Get yourself into a state of calmness, and then ferocity will take care of itself.' -- Stewart Copeland*

+> *'When life gets blurry, just adjust your focus.'*

 <!--
 Best Effort + Surrender = DESTINY